Cross-campus CS Students

 About

-Welcome to the information page for CMC, Pitzer and Scripps students who are interested in pursuing a major in CS or one of the CS joint majors at Harvey Mudd College.
-There is extremely high demand for CS courses and CS majors H, and unfortunately, we do not have the resources to meet all of that demand.
-We wish that this were not the case and strive to provide a clear timeline so that you can pursue a different program of study if necessary.
+Welcome to the information page for CMC, Pitzer, and Scripps students who are interested in pursuing a major in CS or one of the CS joint majors at Harvey Mudd College.
+Demand for CS courses and CS majors often outpaces the resources we have to meet the demand, so we strive to provide transparent processes with clear timelines so that you can pursue a different program of study if necessary.

 Pomona vs HMC